hydraxman/hibeaver/README.md

 ## English Version

-By applying the regular expression and wildcard features, HiBeaver now has been upgraded to an Android lightweight AOP design tool.
+By applying the regular expression and wildcard features, HiBeaver now has been upgraded to a Java lightweight AOP design tool.

 Beaver means 河狸 in Chinese, cute animals always busy in building their cute river dam.

-Basically, HiBeaver is an Android plugin for modifying your java byte code during the building of your package.
+Basically, HiBeaver is a Gradle plugin for modifying your java byte code.

 This plugin has been uploaded to jcenter.
 You can use this by adding the following code to your buildScripts: